This page will help you understand Virginia alcohol laws and avoid expensive fines or even jail. Also wasted time and

 For those 21 or older, it’s illegal to operate with a BAC of 0.08% or higher.
 Or if an impairment enough to be unable to operate safely.
 For those under 21, it’s a BAC of 0.02% or higher.
 Or an impairment enough they can’t operate safely.
-However, an officer determines that.
+But an officer determines that.
 So it’s very subjective.

 The state fines up to $2,500 those found guilty of BWI.
 It also jails them for up to 12 months.
-They must complete an Alcohol Safety Action Program.
+They must complete an Alcohol Alcohol Safety Action Program.
 Finally, the state suspends their operator’s license for up to 12 months.
 That’s for a first conviction.
 The suspension is for up to three years for subsequent convictions.

 The state punishes those who use their Constitutional right to decline a BAC test.
 To do so it suspends their operator’s license for up to 24 months.